 - Make your website as ‘evergreen’ as possible, avoiding all topics or references that could date the content.
 This is a difficult task, especially in the fast-moving world of e-commerce.
 It also fails to address search engines’ preference for freshly created content.

-- Accelerate content production to such a level that each piece is replaced by a new, updated version before it has time to age.
+- Accelerate content production to such a level that a fresh version of each piece arrives before it has time to age.
 Placing the emphasis on speed, however, risks sacrificing quality—and when quality declines, so will the number of people visiting your site.

-- Implement a proactive content management plan that ensures existing content is either archived or refreshed and upgraded, so that it is always relevant to both humans and search engines.
+- Implement a proactive content management plan that ensures you either save or archive existing content.
+That way, it’s always relevant to both readers and search engines.

 This final approach is clearly the most comprehensive and coherent way to deal with the problem of content obsolescence.